MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_buffer_srv.md

 ### -field StructureByteStride

 The size of each element in the buffer structure (in bytes) when the buffer represents a structured buffer.
+The size must match the struct size declared in shaders that access the view.

 ### -field Flags